Chase Shugart: Boston Red Sox

 On June 6, 2018, Shugart was selected by the Boston Red Sox of Major League Baseball (MLB) in the 12th round of the 2018 MLB draft, with the 370th overall pick.
 On June 22, Shugart announced via Twitter that he would forego his final year at Texas in order to sign with the Red Sox.
 He signed with Boston on July 6, and first pitched in mid-August for the Rookie-level Gulf Coast League Red Sox, where he made three appearances with a 1.80 ERA in five innings of work.
 In late August, he was assigned to the Lowell Spinners of the Low–A New York-Penn League, with whom he made one scoreless appearance.

-On March 22, 2019, MLB suspended Shugart for fifty games "after a second positive test violating the drug prevention and treatment program."
+On March 22, 2019, MLB suspended Shugart for fifty games after a second positive test for a drug of abuse.
 Shugart subsequently made his first appearance of the 2019 season on May 27 with the Greenville Drive of the Single-A South Atlantic League, spending the remainder of the year there.
 Over 16 starts, Shugart went 6–4 with a 2.81 ERA, striking out 73 over 89 2/3 innings.
 After the 2020 minor league season was cancelled due to the COVID-19 pandemic, Shugart was invited to participate in the Red Sox' fall instructional league.
 For the 2021 season, Shugart returned to Greenville, now members of the High-A East, started 22 games and pitched to a 6–6 record, a 4.78 ERA, and 93 strikeouts over 105 1/3 innings.
 He opened the 2022 season with the Portland Sea Dogs of the Double-A Eastern League and moved into the bullpen.
 In early July, he was promoted to the Worcester Red Sox of the Triple-A International League.
 On August 4, he pitched two innings of a combined no-hitter alongside Michael Wacha and Andrew Politi versus the Durham Bulls.
 Over 45 games (one start) between the two affiliates, Shugart went 5–5 with a 5.31 ERA and 63 strikeouts over 62 2/3 innings.

 Shugart spent the entirety of the 2023 season with Triple–A Worcester.
 In 40 appearances with the club, he struggled to an 8.22 ERA with 39 strikeouts and 4 saves over 46 innings pitched.
 He returned to Worcester to begin the 2024 campaign.

 On August 12, 2024, Shugart was selected to the 40-man roster and promoted to the major leagues for the first time.
-In 6 games for Boston, he logged a 4.15 ERA with 8 strikeouts and 1 save across 8 2/3 innings pitched.
+In six games for Boston, he had a 4.15 ERA with eight strikeouts and one save across 8 2/3 innings pitched.
 Shugart was designated for assignment following the acquisition of Blake Sabol on January 15, 2025.